OnroerendErfgoed/atramhasis/paper/paper.md

 a normal website, as opposed to a RDF vocabulary since the latter can feel rather daunting to non-technical users.
 This not only applies to users consulting the thesauri, but also to those editing them.
-The editors do not write RDF statements, but edit data in a normal web admin interface \autoref{editingairfields}.
+The editors do not write RDF statements, but edit data in a normal web admin interface \autoref{fig:editingairfields}.
 All mapping to RDF and SKOS is done behind the scene, invisible to the editors.

 ![Editing the concept of airfields is simple and straightforward.\label{fig:editingairfields}](atramhasis_screen_edit_airfields.png)